innoq/ml-ops.org/content/motivation.md

 # Scenarios of Change That Need to be Managed

-The reason for the previously described deployment gap is that the development of the machine learning-based applications is fundamentally different from traditional software.
+The reason for the previously described deployment gap is that the development of the machine learning-based applications is fundamentally different from the development of the traditional software.
 The complete development pipeline includes three levels of change: **Data**, **ML Model**, and **Code**.
 This means that in machine learning-based systems, the trigger for a build might be the combination of a code change, data change, or model change.
 This is also known as [*"Changing Anything Changes Everything"* principle](https://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf).